Player Configuration Guide

 • Default: Populate with player specific information

-• Contains various meta-data about this player, for instance inactive and template.version.
+• Contains various meta-data about this player, most relevant listed in following table.

 Property Type Effect